doitintl/iris3/README.md

 with resources that you pre-deploy.
 See the files for instructions.

 ####  Integration test
-`integration_test.sh` tests agaist a deployed app and deployed cloud resources.
+`integration_test.sh` tests against a deployed app and deployed cloud resources.
 See the file for instructions.

 #### Testing the scheduled labeling